celestiaorg/celestia-app/pkg/proof/README.md

 So, if we manage to prove that `SR1` and `SR2` were both committed to by the Celestia data root, and that the *share commitment* was generated using `SR1` and `SR2`, then, we would have proven that the *share commitment* was committed to by the Celestia data root, which means that **the blob data that generated the *share commitment* was included in a Celestia block**.

-[IMPORTANT] As of the current version, the generation and verification of share commitment proofs to data root is still not supported.
+[IMPORTANT] As of the current version, the API for generating and verifying share commitment proofs to data root is still not exposed.
+These proofs are only used as part of the Celestia [consensus](https://celestiaorg.github.io/celestia-app/specs/consensus.html) internally.

 #### Compact proofs